-Later on, in 1890’s, first office chairs were made for heavy duty use.
-They had a metal frame, adjustable height and re-clinable backrest.
-They resembled later on to a modern ergonomic chair with wheels.
+Later on, in the 1890s, the first office chairs were made for heavy-duty use.
+They had a metal frame, adjustable height, and reclinable backrest.
+They resembled later a modern ergonomic chairs with wheels.

-In the beginning of 20th century, Herman Miller was one of the biggest furniture manufacturers in America , making more than 30 different kinds of chairs.
-Herman Miller was office furniture manufacturer, but he also made some innovations in the field of ergonomic office chair and their first product was ‘Action Office’, introduced in 1968.
-In this case they were inspired by Bill Stumpf who designed his S-Chair in 1962.
+At the beginning of the 20th century, Herman Miller was one of the biggest furniture manufacturers in America, making more than 30 different kinds of chairs.
+Herman Miller was an office furniture manufacturer, but he also made some innovations in the field of ergonomic office chairs and their first product was ‘Action Office’, introduced in 1968.
+In this case, they were inspired by Bill Stumpf who designed his S-Chair in 1962.

-In 1947 Donald Wolcott designed Varityl chair, where he used aluminum supports and nylon seat.
-But again, the Herman Miller Company brought back to life Wolcott’s design and introduced it in 1970 as first ergonomic office chair.
+In 1947 Donald Wolcott designed the Variety chair, where he used aluminum supports and nylon seats.
+But again, the Herman Miller Company brought back to life Wolcott’s design and introduced it in 1970 as the first ergonomic office chair.
 Again, they were inspired by Bill Stumpf.

 Who Invented Drafting Chair?

-In 1868 draftsman Thomas Mendenhall Created the first Drafting Chair, Draftsman is a Architect of Pennsylania State Capitol and many other buildings in the USA was an apprentice under Herman Miller.
-Mendenhall soon became a chief designer of Herman Miller and between 1889-1896 he designed new office chair with wheels and adjustable height, which Charles Pollak improved further.
+In 1868 draftsman Thomas Mendenhall Created the first Drafting Chair, Draftsman is an Architect of the Pennsylvania State Capitol and many other buildings in the USA and was an apprentice under Herman Miller.
+Mendenhall soon became a chief designer of Herman Miller and between 1889-1896 he designed a new office chair with wheels and adjustable height, which Charles Pollak improved further.

 Who Invented Kneeling Chair?

 Charles Pollak (1921-2004) was a designer and a researcher.
 He worked from 1951 to 1968 at Herman Miller Company as an ergonomist.
-He conducted many important studies, especially about the postural alignment in different chairs, but most of the people know him for his invention of kneeling chair.
-Kneeling chair or Task Chair was first made by a company in 1954 and later on it was improved by Herman Miller Company.
+He conducted many important studies, especially about the postural alignment in different chairs, but most people know him for his invention of the kneeling chair.
+The kneeling chair or Task Chair was first made by a company in 1954 and later on, it was improved by Herman Miller Company.

 When Were Task Chairs Introduced?

-In 1970’s Charles Pollak invented Task Chair, which was inspired from the kneeling chair design, but much more simple.
-They have adjustable backrest so they can serve for different kinds of work: sitting or standing.
-They were first made in 1972, and since that time, Task Chair is one of the most popular chair for office and home work.
+In the 1970’s Charles Pollak invented Task Chair, which was inspired by the kneeling chair design, but much more simple.
+They have adjustable backrests so they can serve different kinds of work: sitting or standing.
+They were first made in 1972, and since that time, Task Chair is one of the most popular chairs for office and homework.

 Who Makes Ergonomic Task Chairs?

-In 2000’s many companies started to imitate Herman Miller’s design, but their task chair wasn’t so good as those of Herman Miller Company.
+In the 2000s many companies started to imitate Herman Miller’s design, but their task chair wasn’t as good as those of Herman Miller Company.
 But they kept trying and now you can find a wide range of ergonomic task chairs on the market.

 When Were Executive Chairs Introduced?

-As a sign of power and authority executives were given special chairs which had higher backrest than other office chairs.
-Executive chair was first made in 1850, and since that time it wasn’t changed much except for an additional lumbar support.
+As a sign of power and authority executives were given special chairs which had higher backrests than other office chairs.
+The executive chair was first made in 1850, and since that time it wasn’t changed much except for additional lumbar support.

-Since the beginning of 20th century manufacturers have tried to create more comfortable executive chair with adjustable arms and height, but they weren’t really successful until 1950’s.
+Since the beginning of the 20th century, manufacturers have tried to create a more comfortable executive chair with adjustable arms and height, but they weren’t really successful until the 1950s.

 Who Invented Office Chair with Wheels?

-In 1938 Hungarian inventor Lazlo Biro created the first ballpoint pen and in 1945 he came to United States , where he founded Bic Corporation.
-In 1941 he managed to create a prototype of executive wheeled chair, but as World War Two had just ended, he abandoned the project.
+In 1938 Hungarian inventor Lazlo Biro created the first ballpoint pen and in 1945 he came to the United States, where he founded Bic Corporation.
+In 1941 he managed to create a prototype of the executive wheeled chair, but as World War Two had just ended, he abandoned the project.